-Each individual module displays the module’s voltage, current, frequency and power of the load to an accuracy class of 0.5, flow rate, and both the inlet and outlet water temperature and pressure.
-The water temperature accuracy is ±0.5 ℃.
+A HMI screen installed above the local control panel can display the voltage, current, frequency, and power of the load to an accuracy class of 0.5, and the flow rate, coolant pressure and inlet / outlet pressure differential, inlet and outlet coolant temperatures, and the coolant temperature rise.
+The water temperature accuracy is ±0.5 ℃

 The user can select the control mode as local or PC mode with a selector switch on the local control panel.
 Only one mode can be active at a time.